product-os/katapult/README.md

 ###### `config-manifest.yml`

-Config manifest defines the spec for an environment configuration, in DSL schema.
+The config manifest defines the spec for an environment configuration, in a DSL schema.
 Generators under `default` keyword may be included, for allowing auto-generating values.
 [More info link TBA](#)